 Please be aware that you must meet all of the above requirements, otherwise your application is unlikely to be successful.

 The School of Social Sciences accepts students from across the globe.
 Qualifications from where we receive most of our international applications are shown below.
-If your qualifications are not listed here, we may still accept you, so please feel free to contact our UG admissions team for advice.
+If your qualifications are not listed here, we may still accept you, so please feel free to contact our International team for advice.

 Please be aware you can apply for a course here before you sit your school leaving qualifications.
 Any offer we decide to make you will be conditional on you achieving the appropriate score in your school leaving qualifications, in conjunction with your English language qualification.
 This can be done from September the year before the programme to which you are applying.

 Please contact the department for further guidance, if required.

 All applicants whose education is not in English will be required to achieve the appropriate IELTS/TOEFL score.

 If you need to improve your English language skills before you enter this course, our partner, INTO City University London offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.
 Find out more about:

 If you are not from the European Economic Area / Switzerland and you are coming to study in the UK you may need to apply for a visa or entry clearance to come to the UK to study.